Ricardo Zunino

-At the 1979 Canadian Grand Prix, he replaced Niki Lauda at Brabham after the Austrian abruptly quit the team and Formula One.
+At the 1979 Canadian Grand Prix, Zunino replaced Niki Lauda at Brabham after the Austrian abruptly quit the team and Formula One.
 Zunino, attending the race as a spectator on a weekend off from his regular British F1 Championship drive, was chosen to take over the seat, having recently tested for the team.
 After the 1980 French Grand Prix he was replaced by Héctor Rebaque.

-In Argentina, he was two-time Turismo Nacional champion, with Fiat.
+In Argentina, Zunino was two-time Turismo Nacional champion, with Fiat.